Exploring the High Country

 Yoga and Pilates

-In Bright you can arrange for private Yoga and Pilates sessions in your accommodation at a time to suit yourself.
+In Bright you can arrange for private yoga sessions in your accommodation at a time to suit yourself by contacting Kylie at Ginger Ki Yoga.
+Similarly you can enjoy a Pilates session at Mountain Pilates in Bright.
 Bookings and payments are organised directly with the teacher of your choice.
-These can be held in or outdoors.

 Food & Drink

 There are many great restaurants in this part of North East Victoria and here are some of our personal favourites:

 Tomahawks, Bright Casual bar and eatery serving delicious sharing plates.
 It's so popular tables turn quickly and reservations are only for about 1/3 of the seats available.